Research Enhancement Award

 Funds are available to support activities that enhance graduate and graduate professional students’ research projects.
 These funds are provided by the Office of Research & Innovation and administered by the Graduate School.
 Funds are available to support research activities including workshop participation (both in-person or virtual), data collection, short courses, extramural laboratory rotations, or the cost of disseminating the results of research and creative activities.
 Under special circumstances, funding requests to purchase supplies/materials relevant to the student’s research will be considered.

 Research enhancement funding is only for graduate students enrolled in a degree program.
 Unlike graduate assistantships, these fellowships do not provide student health insurance or tuition/fee waivers.
 The Graduate School will make decisions on support within three weeks after receiving all of the necessary materials.
 Award letters will be emailed.
+IMPORTANT NOTE: A financial contribution from the major professor, department/program unit and/or college is highly encouraged to accompany a research enhancement fellowship application.
+In the exceptional circumstance that a financial contribution is not possible from any of these sources, a brief statement of explanation from the graduate assistant/associate dean must accompany the application for further consideration .

 Criteria for graduate student research award